genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 There two ways of defining the cache for a module:

 * in xml format,  inside the config file of the process.
 * in GPAL format.
-The GPAL format is generally used for microservices using a GPAL script (defined in the script attribute in processes.xml).
-The cache file is defined in the config attribute of the process definition.
+The GPAL format is generally used for microservices using a GPAL script (defined in the **script** attribute in **processes.xm**l).
+The cache file is defined in the **config** attribute of the process definition.
+The GPAL file naming convention is: _application_**-process-config.kts**

+The available options for both XML and GPAL are:

+listed here.